Jelly-RDF/jelly-rdf.github.io/docs/performance/rdf4j.md

     The results can only be used to compare the performance within RDF4J.

+!!! warning

+    The RDF4J Jelly parser by default does no validation of IRIs or literals, and does not support skolemization of blank nodes.
+This makes it much faster than other RDF4J parsers, which by default perform validation and skolemization.
+These features can also be enabled in the Jelly parser to get 1:1 feature parity with other RDF4J parsers, but this will have a negative impact on the performance.

+    **The results shown here are for the Jelly parser with validation and skolemization disabled**, which results in a not-so-fair comparison with other RDF4J parsers.
+We are working on new benchmarks that will disable these features in other RDF4J parsers as well, to get a more fair comparison.

 ### Flat streaming serialization throughput

 - RiverBench task: [`flat-serialization-throughput` (2.1.0)](https://w3id.org/riverbench/v/2.1.0/tasks/flat-serialization-throughput)